A database table is used to store records (data). To create a database table, we use the SQL CREATE TABLE

 );

-Here, the SQL command creates a database named companies.
-The table contains column (field) id, name, address, email and phone.
+Here, the SQL command creates a database named Companies with the columns: id, name, address, email and phone.

 , varchar(50)

 Note: We must provide data types for each column while creating a table.
-Learn more about SQL Data Types.
+To learn more, visit SQL Data Types.

 CREATE TABLE IF NOT EXISTS